antonioSF/html/README.md

 ## Document structure
 #### Structure your document properly
-Use HTML5 semantic block level elements to define areas of your website.
+Use HTML5 semantic block level Elements to define areas of your website.

 ```html
 <!DOCTYPE html>